Wiki · Concept · Last reviewed June 23, 2026

 AI in Finance

 AI in finance is the use of artificial-intelligence systems in credit, underwriting, fraud detection, trading, banking operations, insurance, compliance, customer service, cybersecurity, supervision, and financial-risk management.
-It is a high-stakes domain because models can affect access to money, prices, markets, identity, and institutional trust.
+It is a high-stakes domain because model outputs can affect access to money, market behavior, account access, prices, identity, and institutional trust.

 Definition

-AI in finance includes machine-learning and generative-AI systems used by banks, lenders, insurers, broker-dealers, payment companies, fintech firms, asset managers, market operators, regulators, and fraud teams.
+AI in finance includes predictive models, machine-learning systems, generative-AI tools, and emerging agentic workflows used by banks, lenders, insurers, broker-dealers, payment companies, fintech firms, asset managers, market operators, regulators, and fraud teams.
 These systems may score risk, classify transactions, detect anomalies, generate communications, summarize documents, monitor compliance, recommend products, or automate internal workflows.

 The category is broader than trading algorithms.
-It includes consumer-facing decisions such as credit approvals and fraud flags, back-office decisions such as suspicious-activity triage, and system-level decisions such as risk modeling, liquidity monitoring, market surveillance, and supervisory analytics.
+It includes consumer-facing decisions such as credit approvals, pricing, account limits, insurance underwriting, fraud flags, and identity checks; back-office decisions such as suspicious-activity triage, sanctions screening, call-center support, and regulatory reporting; and system-level decisions such as risk modeling, liquidity monitoring, market surveillance, stress testing, and supervisory analytics.

 Common Uses